spatie/typescript-transformer/docs/usage/formatters.md

 weight: 7
 ---

 This output file with all the transformed types can be formatted using tools like Prettier.
-We ship a Prettier formatter by default with the package which will run Prettier after the output file is generated.
-It can be configured as such:
+We ship a Prettier formatter by default with the package, which will run Prettier after the output file is generated. you can configure it as such:

 ```php
 $config = TypeScriptTransformerConfig::create()